 Network

-Baby monitor over the internet: benefits, limits, and security questions
+Baby monitor over the internet: range without guesswork

 As soon as a baby monitor is expected to work beyond the home Wi-Fi, reach, failure modes, and security questions all change at once.